-On May 30, 1806, Andrew Jackson and Charles Henry Dickinson met in a duel in Nashville, Tennessee.
-Charles Henry was an excellent duelist with 26 kills under his belt.
-The animosity between the two men seems to have started in 1805 over a bet at a horse race.
+With 13 duels already notched on his belt, on May 30, 1806, Andrew Jackson and Charles Henry Dickinson met for another.
+Charles Henry was an excellent duelist with 26 kills under his belt — he was considered the best shot in the country, but the animosity between the two men started in 1805 over a horse race.
+Henry was angry how his father-in-law, Joseph Erwin, a party in the wager, had been treated by Jackson.

-The quarrel continued, with more insults and threats, until Dickinson published a statement in the Nashville Review in May 1806, calling Jackson a ‘worthless scoundrel, a poltoon and a coward.’
-Before this though Jackson had confronted Dickinson over a report that he had insulted Rachel, Jackson’s wife.
+The quarrel continued, with more insults and threats, until Dickinson published a statement in the Nashville Review in May 1806, calling Jackson a ‘worthless scoundrel, a poltroon and coward.’
+Dickinson also insulted Rachel, Jackson’s wife, an easy target but one that was a bit too far for the latter’s liking.

 The Duel in Nashville